 Will simply moving to a vegan diet help your type 2 diabetes?
 It depends on what's included in your vegan diet.

 A whole food plant-based diet, like a vegan diet, does not include meat, dairy, eggs, or other animal products.
 However, it also steers clear from refined and processed foods (including foods that contain refined sugar or white flour).
-There is plenty of vegan junk food out there — from Oreos to processed faux meats — whereas a whole food plant based diet focuses on foods in their whole form so you can the most nutritional bang for your buck.
+There is plenty of vegan junk food out there — from Oreos to processed faux meats — whereas a whole food plant based diet focuses on foods in their whole form.
 When it comes to managing your diabetes, choose whole food plant-based foods.

 Need some help getting started?
 Check out our easy whole food plant based recipe ideas here.